The Fujiwhara Effect – What Happens When Two Hurricanes Meet

 Fujiwhara Effect Definition

-The Fujiwhara Effect occurs when two tropical cyclones that rotate in the same direction get in close proximity to each other.
-Their centers start to interact, which results in the distance between them closing.
-When the two systems are close enough, they will merge or get deflected away from each other.
+The Fujiwhara Effect is the phenomenon that occurs when two tropical cyclones rotating in the same direction approach each other.
+Their centers begin to interact, causing the distance between them to decrease.
+When the two systems are close enough, they may merge or be deflected away from each other.

-For this occurrence to take place, the distance between the two tropical cyclones must be within 1 400 kilometers (870 miles).
-In this space, the centers of both storms start to rotate each other around a common point while they get drawn to each other at the same time.
+For this occurrence to take place, the distance between the two tropical cyclones must be within approximately 1 400 kilometers (870 miles).
+Within this range, the centers of both storms start to rotate around each other while simultaneously being drawn closer together.

-The processes involved in the development and different outcomes as a result of the Fujiwhara Effect will be discussed later in this post.
-Before we get to that, however, we need to address and clarify some potentially confusing storm names to avoid confusion.
+The processes involved in the development and the different outcomes of the Fujiwhara Effect will be discussed later in this post.
+Before we get to that, however, we need to address and clarify some potentially confusing storm names.

 Difference Between Hurricanes, Typhoons, And Cyclones